 Let’s start with a seemingly straightforward example:

-Sample Problem You are working for a geometer team that will measure the length of roads segments.
-The team asked you to design a program that translates these relative distances between a series of road points into absolute distances for some starting point.
+Sample Problem You are working for a geometer team that will measure the length of road segments.
+The team asked you to design a program that translates these relative distances between a series of road points into absolute distances from some starting point.

 Designing a program that performs this calculation is a mere exercise in structural function design.
 Figure 177